 • Nesting season December to April.

-Special Features
+Special Features of Psittacula eupatria

 Parrot is a popular domesticated cage bird, found almost in every home and it copies and speaks some words like man.
-It is a serious agricultural pest to the cultivators and food growers.
+A serious agricultural pest to the cultivators and food growers.
 It causes enormous harm to standing crops and ripening orchard fruits.
 It eats maize, pulse, groundnuts and sometimes does considerable damage in newly sown fields.
 Its voice is sharp, well familiar and screaming kee-ak, kee-ak, kee-ak, kee-ak.

-Classification of Psittacula euparia (Parrot)
+Classification of Psittacula eupatria

 Identification